 As an option light bars w/ LED bulbs make up the underwater lighting system.
-The lights are located on the transom and in addition to the port and starboard hull sides.
+The lights are located on the transom on both port and starboard sides of the stern drive.
 There is a dash switch for energizing the lights.